The monthly e-newsletter of the Smyth Public Library

 Book Clubs (please book up first book at the Smyth Public Library front desk)

 Magic Tree House Book Club (gr.
-K-2)-third Thursday every month first meeting: October 19th Book:
+K-2)-3 pm-third Thursday every month next meeting: February 15th (Dinosaurs Before Dark)

 Dear America Book Club (gr.
-3-4)-first Wednesday every month first meeting: October 4th Book: Journey to the New World
+3-4)-3 pm-first Wednesday every month next meeting: February 7th (Mirror, Mirror on the Wall)

 Want to boost reading confidence?

 Why is reading to a dog educational AND fun?
 Because Simon is soft, furry and warm and he loves the attention you give him when you practice your reading out-loud skills!
 In the Children’s Library Room ~ one-on-one with Ms. Gwen and Simon present.
 (Simon and Gwen Paprocki are certified through Therapy Dogs International)